kdboller/kdboller.github.io/_posts/2017-07-09-scaling-business-operational-insights-with-python.markdown

 <p><i>In other words, spend less time calculating your LTV and more time focusing on efforts to grow your LTV. </i></p>

 <p>
-<strong><u>What I will cover in the next two posts:</u></strong>
+<strong><u>What I will cover in the next three part post series:</u></strong>
 <ul>
-  <li>Cohort retention analysis in Python; I discovered this over a year ago on Greg Reda’s blog, and it was remarkably helpful</li>
+  <li>Part 1.
+Cohort retention analysis in Python; I discovered this over a year ago on Greg Reda’s blog, and it was remarkably helpful</li>
     <ul><li>Taking this an additional step further and calculating weighted average retention for monthly cohorts</li>
     <li>This can then become a single series fed directly into a financial model</li></ul>
-  <li>The power of Mode Analytics, which combines SQL and Python into a single web application</li>
+  <li>Part 2.
+The power of Mode Analytics, which combines SQL and Python into a single web application</li>
     <ul>
       <li>Outside of Mode, I use Jupyter Notebook for all analysis in Python</li>
       <li>Mode Analytics has a powerful offering for Python, which is completely self-contained within their overall reporting application</li>
     </ul>
-  <li>The use of Python, in place of Excel, to conduct large scale financial and operational analysis; the analysis / dataframes can ultimately, as the last step, be pasted into a financial model</li>
+  <li>Part 3.
+The use of Python, in place of Excel, to conduct large scale financial and operational analysis; the analysis / dataframes can ultimately, as the last step, be pasted into a financial model</li>
       <ul><li>The best resource I’ve found for Python business application to-date is Chris Moffit’s Practical Business Python blog</li>
           <li><u>Note that this will be part of a follow-up post.</u></li>
       </ul>